zainaftab2225/zainaftab2225.github.io/_sociology/culture.md

 9. **Transmissive**
   - Culture is capable of being transmitted from one generation to the next or from one society to another.
   - Parents can pass culture to their children or a foreigner can come visit your country and pass their cultural traits to you if the traits seem acceptable and useful.
+10. **Continuous and Cumulative**
+  - Culture exists as a continuous process where it's growth is cumulative.
+  - Culture is a *growing whole* that includes itself, the past and the present achievements, and makes provision for the future.
+  - Think of culture as an increasingly large stream flowing downwards from one generation to the next.

 ### Types of Culture